Frans de Hulst

-Frans de Hulst (1610, Haarlem – 1661, Haarlem), was a Dutch Golden Age painter.
+Frans de Hulst (1610–1661) was a Dutch Golden Age painter.

 Biography

 According to the RKD he was a pupil of Pieter Mulier I and became a member of the Haarlem Guild of St. Luke in 1631.
 He is known for beach scenes and landscapes in the manner of Salomon van Ruysdael and Jan van Goyen.
+He was born and died in Haarlem.